-- 1. Purchase, order, pay for, or share the cost of alcohol if you are under 21. - 2.
-Possess alcohol if you are under 21. - 3.
-Consume alcohol if you are under 21, unless it is provided by and consumed in the presence of your parent, legal guardian, or adult spouse. - 4.
-Sell alcohol to, buy alcohol for, or furnish alcohol to anyone under 21 unless you are the parent, legal guardian, adult spouse in your own home or apartment, or one or more specified for religious, educational or medical purposes. - 5.
+- 3. Consume alcohol if you are under 21, unless it is provided by and consumed in the presence of your parent, legal guardian, or adult spouse. - 4.
+Sell alcohol to or buy alcohol for anyone under 21. - 5.
+Furnish alcohol for anyone under 21, unless you are the parent, legal guardian, adult spouse in your own home or apartment, or one or more specified for religious, educational or medical purposes. - 6.
 Allow anyone under 21, other than your own child/dependent, who possesses or consumes alcohol to remain in your home, apartment, or in other property that you own or occupy.